Your Guide to Good Eats North of the River

 99 Hops House is a restaurant and bar with a massive beer selection — 99 different choices, as the name suggests.
 This restaurant in Kansas City north is located inside the Argosy Casino, a big attraction in Riverside.
 Even though it’s inside the casino, this is still a family-friendly place with a menu big enough for everyone to find something they enjoy.

 Restaurants in Gladstone

-If you head northeast from Riverside, you’ll run into Gladstone, a small community with a lot to be proud of, including their .
-Gladstone’s vibrant farmer’s market and community park are complimented by a variety of restaurants in Kansas City’s Northland.
+If you head northeast from Riverside, you’ll run into Gladstone, a small community with a lot to be proud of, including their vibrant farmer’s market and community park, which are complemented by a variety of restaurants in Kansas City’s Northland.